 Feminist September Public Programs :: Three events during the exhibition, September, 2015.

-During September Verge Gallery exhibited three shows that touch on issues of gender, identity, equality, unpaid labour, feminism, protest and activism.
+During September at Verge Gallery exhibited three shows that touch on issues of gender, identity, equality, unpaid labour, feminism, protest and activism.
 These exhibitions were accompanied by a huge public program including panel discussions, social gatherings and live music events.

 September 12, 2015